JoonasJor/OpenWBT/README.md

   </table>
 </p> -->

-# Hardware List and Environment Configuration
+# Hardware and Environment Configuration
-See [Installation.md](installation.md) for our hardware list including the joystick and their acquisition and composition.
+See [Installation.md](installation.md) for 1) our hardware list including the joystick and their acquisition and composition, 2) the environment configuration.

 # Usage
 ## Starting the Robot